Temporal Vertex Cover with a Sliding Time Window: Introduction and Motivation

 \subsection{Our contribution}

 In this paper we present a thorough investigation of the complexity and approximability of the problems \textsc{Temporal Vertex Cover} (\textsc{TVC}) and \textsc{Sliding Window Temporal Vertex Cover} (\textsc{SW-TVC}) on temporal graphs.
-We first prove in Section~\ref{sec:hardness-approx-TVC} that \textsc{TVC} remains NP-complete even on star temporal graphs, i.e.~when the underlying graph $G$ is a star.
-Furthermore we prove that, for any $\varepsilon<1$, \textsc{TVC} on star temporal graphs cannot be optimally solved in $O(2^{\varepsilon n})$ time, assuming the Strong Exponential Time Hypothesis (SETH), as well as that it does not admit a polynomial-time $(1-\varepsilon)\ln{n}$-approximation algorithm, unless NP has $n^{O(\log \log n)}$-time deterministic algorithms.
-On the positive side, we prove that \textsc{TVC} on star temporal graphs with $n$ vertices can be $(H_{n-1}-\frac{1}{2})$-approximated in polynomial time, where $H_{n}=\sum_{i=1}^{n}\frac{1}{i} \approx \ln n$ is the $n$th harmonic number.
-Moreover we prove that \textsc{TVC} on general temporal graphs admits a polynomial-time randomized approximation algorithm with expected ratio $O(\ln n)$.
+We first prove in Section~\ref{sec:hardness-approx-TVC} that \textsc{TVC} remains NP-complete even on the special case of star temporal graphs, i.e.~when the underlying graph $G$ is a star.
+This NP-completeness is proved via a reduction from \textsc{Set Cover}, which provides a natural one-to-one correspondence between the input \textsc{Set Cover} instance and the produced instance of \textsc{TVC} on star temporal graphs.
+Furthermore we prove that, for any $\varepsilon<1$, \textsc{TVC} on star temporal graphs cannot be optimally solved in $O(2^{\varepsilon T})$ time, assuming the Strong Exponential Time Hypothesis (SETH), as well as that it does not admit a polynomial-time $(1-\varepsilon)\ln{n}$-approximation algorithm, unless NP has $n^{O(\log \log n)}$-time deterministic algorithms.
+On the positive side we prove that, on general temporal graphs with $n$ vertices, \textsc{TVC} can be $(H_{n-1}-\frac{1}{2})$-approximated in polynomial time, where $H_{n}=\sum_{i=1}^{n}\frac{1}{i} \approx \ln n$ is the $n$th harmonic number.